Martin-Kiesewetter/Scraper-Class/README.md

 # Scraper-Class
-Scraping Class to get Url-Content by  public Proxys Look demo.php on how to use.
+Very basic scraping-class to get Url-Content by  public Proxys Look demo.php on how to use.

+## Install
++ Download Code
++ Include to your Code
++ if you want to use Cache: add database schema: cache.sql to your MySQL Server and insert credentials as construcor-parameters.

 ## Basic Usage
 ```php